Frequently Asked Questions

-- To find the precise location of your growing location, use the Zoom Level function on the left-hand side of the screen in conjunction with one or more of the following functions:
+- To precisely locate your growing location, use the Zoom Level function on the left-hand side of the screen in conjunction with one or more of the following functions:

-- Zone Color Transparency function at the top of the screen moved to 75% or 100% will expose map details; and
+- Zone Color Transparency function at the top of the screen moved to 75 percent or 100 percent will expose map details; and

 - Once you have located your growing location, click on the map in any portion of your growing location to see the pop-up box with your hardiness zone.

 Q. How do I get to my plant inventory list?

 A. After a client is created and an inventory location and a description are defined and saved, you are ready to work with the details of the plant inventory list.
 With the proper client name highlighted in the upper right half of the window, and the desired inventory location and description highlighted in the lower half of the window, click on the Select button.